P3lUZa/Yahoo-answers-to-Wayback-Machine/README.md

 Then, the program will take each page and save it to the Wayback Machine of the Internet Archive

-The program will also require a file named wayback_errors.txt and a file named wayback.txt
+The program will save the errors (not saved links) in wayback_errors.txt and and the wayback machine links in wayback.txt

 The program is specially useful if you have saved links from Pocket, Wallabag or any site agreggator